Installation

 mincpc

-This is the minimum price you want to earn for a click.
 Generally, the lower the minimum price, the more campaigns you will be presented with and the more money you can earn due to greater competition for the position.

-Asynchronous (programmatic)
+Asynchronous (JSON)

 mincpc: 0.15